vangelov/saganario/README.md

 ]);
 ```

-An error will be thrown if the generator is not done when `expectEnd` is checked.
+*Note: An error will be thrown if the generator is not done when `expectEnd` is checked.*

 ### Giving values